 What’s your life’s purpose?
 Have you ever really thought about it?
 Have you defined it?
 One very distinct advantage people have when they actually define their life’s purpose is that they become remarkably adaptable to change.
 Stress is the failure of an organism to adequately respond to changes; and in the case of humans, it could hamper the health and the quality of one’s life.

-Being in touch with your life’s purpose gives you a foundation with which to base your decisions, and it allows you to keep things in perspective when the inevitable happens…like when life changes.
+Being in touch with your life’s purpose gives you a foundation from which to base your decisions, and it allows you to keep things in perspective when the inevitable happens…like when life changes.
 Changes in work, changes in income, and changes in lifestyle can all cause enormous stress if you are not prepared for them.
 But by knowing a few principles, you can turn those stressful moments into transition points that simply lead you into the next phase of your divine life.

 Some people mistakenly believe that only purposes of a grand nature are valuable.
 If it isn’t feeding the homeless, or adopting babies from war-torn countries, or advocating world peace, then somehow it mustn’t be good enough to focus on.
 It’s as if one’s life purpose needs to be lofty, with the more mundane missions left unspoken or under wraps.